 Bacteria and mold: while the dark and moist environment is a good place for mold and bacteria to grow, this can be easily prevented with regular cleaning.
 It’s just with all other kitchen appliances – if you don’t clean something regularly, it’s going to get filthy.
 So, just keep your coffee maker nice and clean and it will be fine.

 Also, when buying a new coffee maker make sure to choose a coffee maker with lots of removable parts that are easy to clean and dry.
-Coffee makers like Moccamaster, Oxo or Bonavita are easy to keep clean on a daily basis and they make amazing coffee as well.
+Coffee makers like Techinvorm Moccamaster, Oxo On Barista Brain or Bonavita are easy to keep clean on a daily basis, and they make amazing coffee as well.
 Great choice if you want a good coffee maker, but you don’t want to worry about the mold or bacteria.

 For those who are trying to reduce exposure to chemicals in plastic as much as possible, these are my favorite plastic-free coffee makers: